Heavenstamp

-Heavenstamp is a Japanese alternative rock band formed in 2009 by members Sally#Cinnamon, Tomoya.S, Shikichin, and Mika, all of whom were previously members of separate bands.
+Heavenstamp is a Japanese alternative rock band formed in 2009 by members Sally#Cinnamon, Tomoya.S, Shikichin, and Miki Otake, all of whom were previously members of separate bands.

 History

 Heavenstamp debuted with "Hype - E.P. + REMIXES" under record label Goldtone Records.
 The band is currently signed to Warner Music Japan.
 On October 5, 2011, they released their 3rd single titled "Waterfall - E.P. + REMIXES".